luau-lang/site/_posts/2025-12-19-luau-recap-runtime-2025.md

   %50 = MUL_NUM %21, %41
 ```

-In the future, we are looking to apply load-store propagation to table accessesas well.
+In the future, we are looking to apply load-store propagation to table accesses as well.

 Another area of optimization that we are looking into are optimizations around implicit integer values.
 Operations like adding or subtracting integer numbers coming from buffers or `bit32` library results can now use integer CPU instructions automatically.